Andre601/mrjulsen-wiki/docs/contribute.md

 nav:
   # Other entries
   - Modname:
-    - modname/index.md
     - modname/*
 ```

-This ensures that the index page is at the top of the nav to be used as the section index page, while every other page of the sub-folder is added afterwards.
+This includes all pages in the `modname` folder, sorted alphabetically.
+The `index.md` page will automatically be set as the section index page.

 ### Adding Categories